×

 What is Hardening?

 Hardening can be defined simply as any process by which the hardness of a material is increased and ductility is decreased.
-This can be done in order to strengthen high-wear surfaces and extend the service life of parts.
-Although there are a number of different methods for hardening which may be more or less suitable depending on the material being used, Induction technology is often utilized in a hardening process known as Quenching and Tempering.
+This process is employed to reinforce surfaces prone to high wear and enhance the overall longevity of parts.
+While various hardening methods exist, each with its suitability depending on the material, Induction technology is frequently applied in a specific hardening process known as Quenching and Tempering.

 What is Quenching & Tempering?